msolomon/argo/spec.md

 ## Backreferences

-Cedar reduces data size on the wire by avoiding repeated values.
+Argo reduces data size on the wire by avoiding repeated values.
 Whenever a potentially-large value is read or written for the first time, it is stored in an array and given the next available backreference ID number (which is always negative).
 When it is next used, it can be identified by the backreference ID, eliminating the need to send the entire value again.

 Note: This is similar to how lossless compression algorithms use a [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding), but simpler and less effective.
-The upshot is that Cedar representations can remain small even after decompression, in contrast to JSON.
+The upshot is that Argo representations can remain small even after decompression, in contrast to JSON.

 ### Write-side